staciav/sql-docs/docs/reporting-services/install-windows/e-mail-settings-reporting-services-native-mode-configuration-manager.md

      This value can be an IP address, a NetBIOS name of a computer on your corporate intranet, or a fully qualified domain name.
 The value you type for the **SMTP Server** is saved in the `<SMTPServer>` field in the rsreportserver.config file.

-4. Use the **Authentication** drop down to specify how to authentication to the SMTP server.
+4. Use the **Authentication** drop down to specify how to authenticate to the SMTP server.
 This

      - **No authentication** means you will connect anonymously to the mail server that was specified.